Summary

 Future plans

-The next annual report with data updates will be released in late 2023.
-Data updates will also be released quarterly on the Australia’s Disability Strategy Outcomes Framework webpages, with the first release scheduled for March 2023.
+The next (3rd) annual report with data updates will be released in early 2025.
+In the meantime, data updates will also be released quarterly on the Australia’s Disability Strategy Outcomes Framework webpages, with the next release scheduled for March 2024.

 People with disability were clear that they did not want the Strategy reporting to be limited to data that were available at launch.
-For this reason, the future measures in the Outcomes Framework were designed to be developed over the life of the Strategy.
-For more details on the government approach to developing these measures, including agreed plans for reporting on future measures, see the Strategy’s Data Improvement Plan.
+For more details on the government approach to developing future measures, see the Strategy’s Data Improvement Plan

 Australia’s Disability Strategy 2021–2031